Corrosion detection by identification of a nonlinear Robin boundary condition: Introduction

 \subsection{Acknowledgements}

-This work is supported by the Academy of Finland (Centre of Excellence in Inverse Modelling and Imaging and FAME Flagship, 312121 and 359208).
+This work is supported by the Research Council of Finland (Centre of Excellence in Inverse Modelling and Imaging and FAME Flagship, 312121 and 359208).
 The author would like to thank Professor Mikko Salo for many helpful discussions and in particular for helping to navigate the vast fields of PDEs and inverse problems.